A Complete List of Credit Card Declined Codes: What They Mean and What to Do About Them

 Q: What are credit card declined codes?

-Credit card declined codes are signals from your payment processor that indicate a credit card transaction has failed to go through as a hard decline or a soft decline.
-These codes are sent back to you by your processors as a response to various issues, such as an expired card, exceeded spending limit, or suspected fraudulent activity.
+Credit card declined codes are alphanumeric signals sent from your payment processor indicating that a credit card transaction has failed.
+These codes can be due to various reasons, such as an expired card, exceeded spending limit, or suspected fraudulent activity.

-Q: What is the difference between a hard decline and a soft decline?
+Q: What is a hard decline versus a soft decline?

-Hard declines are definitive and indicate that the transaction cannot be processed, whereas soft declines usually suggest a temporary issue that can be resolved by retrying the transaction or addressing the specific problem.
+A hard decline is definitive and indicates that the transaction cannot be processed, whereas a soft decline usually suggests a temporary issue that can often be resolved by retrying the transaction or addressing the specific problem.

-Q: How can merchants minimize the occurrence of declined credit card transactions?
+Q: How can I minimize credit card decline incidents in my business?

-Merchants can minimize declined transactions by training employees to carefully verify and input all credit card, billing, and purchase information, and by using systems that allow the storage of customer billing information for a seamless checkout experience.
+Train employees to carefully verify and input all credit card, billing, and purchase information.
+Use systems that allow you to save customer billing information for a more seamless checkout experience.
+Additionally, ensure your payment processing system is up-to-date.

 Want to save 40% on payment processing?
 Let's Talk!